ALS Disease and Medical Marijuana

 - Periods of laughter or crying

-Medical marijuana can help manage ALS symptoms and enhance the wellbeing of ALS patients by helping to relieve pain, relax muscles, stimulate appetite, induce sleep, reduce salivation, and improve breathing.
+Medical marijuana can help manage the ALS disease symptoms and enhance the wellbeing of ALS patients by helping to relieve pain, relax muscles, stimulate appetite, induce sleep, reduce salivation, and improve breathing.

-In addition to managing symptoms of ALS, there is scientific evidence that cannabis might significantly slow the progression of the disease.
+In addition to managing symptoms of the ALS disease, there is scientific evidence that cannabis might significantly slow the progression of the disease.
 A study done on mice in 2006 found that compounds that connected with a specific cannabinoid receptor (CB2) delayed ALS symptoms.

 - Cannabis and amyotrophic lateral sclerosis: hypothetical and practical applications, and a call for clinical trials.
 Carter GT, Abood ME, Aggarwal SK, Weiss MD